-Force: historically reactive, and reserved... more pro-active than ever before, from HQ and divisional press officers
+Force: historically reactive, and reserved... more pro-active than ever before, from HQ and divisional press officers.

 Now: openly encourage all officers to talk to the media (within operational and legal constraints).
+Trust and confidence - the message and image we potray through the media to our communities is more important than ever before.